Claremont and Daysh buildings, Newcastle University

 Building around living

-The site remained live, with existing campus buildings, the Great Northern Museum and other public buildings, open to students and the public.
+The site remained live, with existing campus buildings, the Great Northern Museum and other public buildings, open to students and the public throughout.

 It was accessed from the main university entrance on Claremont Road, a ‘Blue Light Road’, requiring 24/7 access for emergency services vehicles.